island-is/island.is/handbook/repository/system-e2e.md

 ## 🤖 Start Playwright

-Playwright can be started in several ways.
-Using utility scripts, in container, on remote (dev), etc.
+First time you run Playwright, you'll need to set up its runtime environment with `yarn playwright install`.
+Then, Playwright can be started in several ways:

+- Using our local script: `./scripts/local-e2e.sh --help`
+- Using playwright directly: `yarn playwright test --project <path/to/your/app>`

 {% hint style="info" %}
 Add `export TEST_ENVIRONMENT=dev` before any command to test against the live [dev-web](https://beta.dev01.devland.is/).
 Valid values are `local` (default), `dev`, `staging`, and `prod` to test the respective environment.
 {% endhint %}

-- Utility script
-  - Get help: `./scripts/local-e2e.sh --help`
-  - Container: `./scripts/local-e2e.sh run -t acceptance -c container -i <app>`
-  - Source: `./scripts/local-e2e.sh run -t acceptance -c container -i <app>`
-  - ???: `./scripts/local-e2e.sh run -t acceptance -c container -i <app>`
-- Source code in dev-mode
-  - `yarn playwright install`
-  - `yarn playwright test --project <path/to/your/app>`

 {% hint style="info" %}
 You can append to the `test` command the path/name of your test case `yarn playwright test <path/to/spec/file>` to only test a specific spec.